God’s Country II

 A Wildlife Paradise.
 God’s Country I abounds in wild turkey, bluebirds, kingfishers, and great blue herons.
 The creek is regularly visited by mink, beaver and even river otter.
 In the winter, large flocks of ducks take refuge in the waters kept free of ice by the volume of water coming out of the dam.
 Rafts of black ducks are signature residents all winter long.
 Migratory flocks commonly include redheads, buffleheads, teal, wood duck, pie-billed grebes, mallards, hooded and common mergansers.

 First Good Road Access to God’s Country.
-Acquiring God’s Country II would enable the Arc to increase managed acres of open meadows for the Henslow’s Sparrows that reside there, as well as provide necessary road access to circumvent the wetlands and provide the public with an exceptional hiking trail.
+Acquiring God’s Country II will enable the Arc to increase managed acres of open meadows for the Henslow’s Sparrows that reside there, as well as provide necessary road access to circumvent the wetlands and provide the public with an exceptional hiking trail.
+Stay tuned!